Architecture

 The command line gizmo

 tool is a "multi-call binary" meaning that it can do different things depending on the options you start it up with.
 You can think of it as a bunch of different programs all contained in the same file which makes it easier to distribute.
+The same exact gizmo

-Gizmo boards pass statistics information back to the server via MQTT which is ingested by the metrics module and made available over HTTP as an OpenMetrics compatible metrics stream.
+This information is ingested by the metrics module and made available over HTTP as an OpenMetrics compatible metrics stream.
 Example Prometheus and Grafana configurations are available in the Gizmo repository.